JenniferSailor/KCSchoolsCrimeRisk_DataIntelligence/README.md

 January 2024 - May 2024

 Keywords:
-Business Intelligence, Data Analysis, Crime, Schools
+Business Intelligence, Data Analysis, Crime, Schools, RStudio

 Description:
 In Business intelligence Class we were individual in charge of creating a Business Intelligence project of our interest.
 I choose to do a crime risk analysis project using open-source Kansas City Crime Data.